viniarck/phpipam-pyclient/docs/usage.rst

     server3 ansible_port=2222 ansible_user=some_user

-On top of that if you also only want to include certain Ansible groups you can leverage the ``--include_groups`` option, notice that compared to the previous example, only the ``frontend`` group, that was grouped by their description is in the generated output:
+On top of that, if you also only want to include certain Ansible groups you can leverage the ``--include_groups`` option, notice that compared to the previous example, only the ``frontend`` group, that was grouped by their description is in the generated output:

 .. code:: shell